SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

     :align: center
 Implementation of SDA/SCL driver and receiver.
 The open drain outputs (driven by the inverted output signal TX_B) avoid potential bus conflicts when master and one or more slaves try to drive the SDA line with different logic levels.

 Unlike the standard UART protocol, I2C communication is always initiated by the host.
-It begins by sending a **START** condition (SDA line goes low while SCL is HIGH) which initializes the I2C interfaces of the devices connected to the bus.
-Similar to the start condition, a **STOP** condition is send after the communication is finished (SDA line goes high while SCL is HIGH).
+It begins by sending a **START** condition (falling edge on the SDA line while SCL level is HIGH) which initializes the I2C interfaces of the devices connected to the bus.
+Similar to the start condition, a **STOP** condition is send after the communication is finished (rising edge on the SDA line while SCL level is HIGH).

 For writing data from host to a device, the address of the selected device is sent first followed by one ore more data bytes.
 When the host wants to read data from a device, the host first sends the device address with the R/W bit (LSB of the address) set to one.
 Then the host releases the data line and the selected device sends the requested data.